tlswg/draft-ietf-tls-ctls/draft-rescorla-tls-ctls.md

 This document specifies a "compact" version of TLS 1.3.
-It is isomorphic to TLS 1.3 but saves space by trimming obsolete material, tighter encoding, and a template-based specialization technique. cTLS is not interoperable with TLS 1.3, but it should eventually be possible for the server to distinguish TLS 1.3 and cTLS handshakes.
+It is isomorphic to TLS 1.3 but saves space by trimming obsolete material, tighter encoding, and a template-based specialization technique. cTLS is not directly interoperable with TLS 1.3, but it should eventually be possible for a cTLS/TLS 1.3 server to exist and successfully interoperate.

 --- middle